 Sharing the road in Rush County includes watching out for Amish buggies and large farm equipment, as well as cars and cyclists.
-Here are a few tips for safe driving on Rush County roads.
+Here are a few tips for safe driving in Rush County.

 1) Be careful when passing.
 Some farm equipment is too large to safely pass on back roads.
 Often our back roads lack shoulders.
 Even when they are available, a lot of farm equipment is too large to safely pull off onto a shoulder to allow drivers to pass.
 Buggies may not always be able to pull over onto a slope that would accommodate a car.
 They have a high center of gravity and can tip if they are pulled over onto a slope.